keybase/keybase-bot/README.md

 node <my-awesome-file-name>.js
 ```

-This code is also in [`demos/hello-world.js`](demos/hello-world.js), if you want to take a look in there.
-There are also some other cool bots in the demos directory, including a bot that tells you how many unread messages you have and a bot that does math for you and your friends.
-You can write a bot in any language that can compile to JavaScript and run on Node.js.
-We have some ES7+ (with `async/await`) demos in [`demos/ES7`](demos/es7) and even a bot in [Iced CoffeeScript](http://maxtaco.github.io/coffee-script/)! (in [`demos/iced`](demos/iced))
+This non-ES7 version (which looks a bit less pretty without await) is also in [`demos/hello-world.js`](demos/hello-world.js), if you want to take a look in there.
+There are also some other cool bots in the demos directories, including a bot that tells you how many unread messages you have and a bot that does math for you and your friends.

 ## Docker usage